imi-bigpicture/bigpicture-metaflex/README.md

 Implements the following types:

 - BiologicalBeingType: A human being or animal.
+- CaseType: Implements the CaseType that represents a pathological case that references one biological being and one or more specimens.
+The `BIOLOGICAL_BEING` element references  the biological being the case belongs to and the `RELATED_SPECIMEN` elements references to specimens belonging to the case.
 - SpecimenType: A removed part of a human/animal being.
 The `EXTRACTED_FROM` element references the biological being the specimen was extracted from.
 - BlockType: A part or a collection of parts of one or many Specimens that has/have been sampled and processed for further investigation.
 This can for example be a block.
 The `SAMPLED_FROM` element references the specimen(s) the block was sampled from.
 - SlideType: A physical slide that has been created out of one or more Blocks.
 The `CREATED_FROM` element references the block the slide was created from.